 London Scene

-Stacy also makes an appearance in London during this montage.
+We see Stacy Peralta in London during this montage.
 These scenes were also filmed at Warner Bros Studios, just a few feet away from the Courthouse.
 A small alleyway was dressed with stereotypical props like Union Jack flags and a British phone booth.

 Astronaut Scene